NickDJM/accessible-menu/docs/classes/baseMenuToggle.md

 Once the ID's have been generated, the menu's "aria-labelledby" is set to the toggle's ID, and the toggle's "aria-controls" is set to the menu's ID.

-Finally, the closed class is applied to the toggle's parent menu item.
+Finally, the collapse method is called to make sure the submenu is closed.

 ### expand